fullcap/PyBank/README.md

 # PyBank
-Here's I have designed a Python script that analyzes the records of the provide CSV file using the Python pandas module.
+Here's I have designed a Python script that analyzes the records of the provided CSV file using the Python pandas module.